remiberthoz/anki-periodic-table-memory-pegs/README.md

 of the element's name, atomic number, and abbreviation.

 The cards in the deck will question you with one of the following:
-Picture, Name, Symbol, or Number.
+Picture, Name, Symbol, Number, or Position.
-The other side of the card will display all remaining data, as well as the element's position in the period table.
+The other side of the card will display all remaining data.
 There is also an explanation of how to use the pictures as memory pegs.

 **An example with fluorine:**